DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/configuration.md

 | 1   | Steve Bauman | sbauman@local.com | ...      | `null` | `null` |
 | 2   | John Doe     | jdoe@local.com    | ...      | `null` | `null` |

-However, inside of the LDAP server, the `mail` attribute for Steve's record is actually `SBauman@local.com`.
+However, inside the LDAP server, the `mail` attribute for Steve's record is actually `SBauman@local.com`.
 While he could successfully authenticate, the existing record would not be found in our database due to Postgres' more strict SQL grammar.
 Changing the `sync_existing` configuration